Bronzdragon/perceptron-rust/README.md

 p.train(iterations=10)
 ```

-Have a look at `example.py` for an in-situ example.
+Have a look at the example file [example.py](example.py) for in-situ usage.

 ### Training Data format
 Training data has to be provided in annotated sets.
 The data exists as a list, and each element is a tuple.
 Data, then the label.
 The data is a list of numbers (with the same dimension as you initialized the Perceptron with), and the label is either a `1` or `-1`.
 E.g.: